BIOLOGY

 The main hypothesis is that women are facing career development.

-After a long discussion, she was stunned by hearing that the committee demanded to have a sleep with her and that if she would reject, her Ph.D. would not be awarded.
+After a long discussion, she was stunned by hearing that the committee demanded to have a sleep with her and that if she was rejected, her Ph.D. would not be awarded.
 She asked the editor to let them speak to her.
-Meanwhile, the editor took a long pause and after that, he said that the committee didn’t demand such a thing but still he will not publish.
+Meanwhile, the editor took a long pause, and after that, he said that the committee didn’t demand such a thing, but still, he would not publish.
 Fortunately, Harvard University published my report.
-Her main aim of the paper is to explain that many women after even a decade leave their scientific research unpublished just because of these attempts.
+Her main aim of the paper is to explain that many women, after even a decade, leave their scientific research unpublished just because of these attempts.

 Results

-Pat Shipman also discovered one that she is the least paid in the university as an associate professor.
-Her colleague congratulate her on her 20% raise when she argued on the point and explained that her point was discarded because of the reason that her husband was well paid.
-The writer has explained a case of Tim Hunt’s fall from Grace.
+Pat Shipman also discovered that she is the least-paid associate professor at the university.
+Her colleague congratulated her on her 20% raise when she argued on the point and explained that her point was discarded because of the reason that her husband was well-paid.
+The writer explains the case of Tim Hunt’s fall from Grace.
 In this case, she explained the number of women was less than the number of men on the campus.
 One case of a mentor wanting to see inside a female’s shirt is highlighted in the paper as well.
 This culture of discrimination is ongoing and far-reaching.

 Findings